m3g/CellListMap.jl/docs/src/index.md

 Each element of the list is a tuple `(i, j, d)` containing the indices of the particles and their distance.

-For periodic boundary conditions, provide the unit cell:
+`CellListMap` supports general periodic boundary conditions, by providing the unitcell as vector (for orthorhombic systems) or a unitcell matrix (for general triclinic systems):

 ```julia-repl
 julia> neighborlist(x, 0.05; unitcell=[1,1,1]) # periodic box of side 1